How to Age-Proof Your Resume: 15 Top Tips

 6. Upgrade your email address

-Older workers sometimes are seen as lacking technical savvy.
+Older workers are sometimes seen as lacking technical savvy.
 Don't give employers a reason to believe you might fit this stereotype.
-Ditch your old AOL or Hotmail email account for a free, professional-looking Gmail address that incorporates your name.
+Ditch your old AOL or Hotmail email account for a free, professional-looking Gmail address that incorporates your name – but not your year of birth!

 7. List your mobile phone number

 If you're still listing your landline on your resume, it's time to mobilize your contact information.
-Only list your cell phone number on your resume so you can control the voicemail message, who answers important phone calls from recruiters, and when.
+Only list your cell phone number on your resume, so you can control the voicemail message and who answers important recruiter calls.

 8. Join the LinkedIn bandwagon

 LinkedIn is a valuable platform for connecting with others in your industry and uncovering new job opportunities.
 It's also an important place to advertise your candidacy to prospective employers.
-In fact, a study by recruiting software provider Jobvite found that 93 percent of employers admit to reviewing candidates' social network profiles — regardless of whether the candidates provided that information.
+If you've avoided using the platform in the past, now's the time to create a type: entry-hyperlink id: 29pPjI5ogL8itOgWPaEMqh that supports your career goals.

 9. Showcase your technical proficiencies

-The fact that you know how to use Microsoft Office is no longer noteworthy (unless your role requires advanced knowledge of Excel).
-Show employers that you've kept up with the latest tools and platforms related to your field.
 If you're in a non-technical profession, create a small section toward the bottom of your resume that lists these proficiencies.
-If you realize there's a skill or tool outside your wheelhouse that's routinely appearing in the job descriptions you're targeting, check out sites such as edX, Coursera, and SkillShare to find free or low-cost online courses.
+If you realize there's a skill or tool outside your wheelhouse that's routinely appearing in the job adverts you're targeting, check out sites such as edX, Coursera, and SkillShare to find free or low-cost online courses.

 10. Add one space after each sentence